fluid-project/infusion-docs/src/documents/to-do/AddingPrefsEditorToSite.md

+---
+title: Adding a Basic Preferences Editor to a Site
+layout: default
+---

 # Adding a Basic Preferences Editor to a Site #

 _This page is still under construction.
 An archived version can be found on the